Wednesday, October 30, 2024

 Rick Whitmire is one of the founders of Free Grace Seminary (founded in 2004), which has since been renamed "Grace Biblical Seminary and Bible Institute".
 It is located in McDonough, Georgia.

-Whitmire's statement on the gospel is a good one, but sadly (as so often happens with good Bible teaching, particularly concerning the "hot potatoe" topic of the gospel), it was sadly deleted some years ago without warning; it just suddenly vanished from the internet!
+Whitmire's statement on the gospel is a good one, but sadly (as so often happens with good Bible teaching, particularly concerning the "hot potatoe" topic of the gospel), it was mysteriously deleted some years ago without warning; it just suddenly vanished from the internet!
 I'm glad that the gospel in the Bible hasn't disappeared!
 Luckily (and by the way, the word "luck" stands for: "living under Christ's kindness") I just recovered the archived link recently.
 Praise the Lord!
 "I will bless the LORD at all times; His praise will continually be on my lips" (Psa.
 34:1).

 The archived link to Whitmire's statement on the gospel actually took me a long time to find!
 But after years of searching, the Lord rewarded my efforts and I finally located and recovered the deleted website.
 Years ago I had copied and pasted Whitmire's statement on the gospel to a google docs file (I had saved it as a pdf file in google docs), but then sometime after that the internet link went dead, and to my dismay I had not archived it.
 I finally found the archived web page last year through another link.
 Whitmire's statement on the gospel is now safely archived in my Free Grace Library: see the "Free Grace Library" page on my blog.
 (There is also a link to Whitmire's statement on the gospel in the "What is the Gospel?" page on my blog.)

-Below is a screenshot that I took of Rick Whitmire's statement on the gospel, where he does in fact affirm that the gospel has "four" parts (gasp!), as explained by the Apostle Paul in 1 Corinthians 15:3-5 (not merely two parts as the groundless gospel folks wrongly teach), but in fact FOUR parts: (1) Christ's death, (2) burial, (3) resurrection, and (4) appearances (see 1 Cor.
+Below is a screenshot that I took of Rick Whitmire's statement on the gospel, where he does in fact affirm that the gospel has "four" parts, as explained by the Apostle Paul in 1 Corinthians 15:3-5 (not merely two parts as the groundless gospel folks wrongly teach), but in fact FOUR parts: (1) Christ's death, (2) burial, (3) resurrection, and (4) appearances (see 1 Cor.
 15:1-5).
 Whitmire's statement on the gospel stands as a testimony to this truth, and against those who teach otherwise.
 Here is the screenshot of:

 Rick Whitmire's Statement on the Gospel